 Making Electoral Democracy Work (MEDW) is an international collaborative project that brings together an exceptional team of political scientists, economists, and psychologists from Canada, Europe, and the United States.
 It is the most ambitious study ever undertaken of the impact of electoral rules on the functioning of democracy.
 It is funded by the Social Sciences and Humanities Research Council of Canada (3,700,000 CAN $ for 7 ears).

 The goal of the MEDW project is to examine how the rules of the game (especially the electoral system) and the electoral context (especially the competitiveness and salience of the election) influence the dynamic and reciprocal relationship between voters and parties.
 To do so, the study is looking at virtually all elections held in Canada, France, Germany, Spain, and Switzerland between 2010 and 2015.
-The 2014 federal, regional, and European elections in Belgium are also covered.
 The analyses are then completed by laboratory and online experiments.

 In particular, the MEDW project consists of three components:

 - An analysis of party strategies through a systematic content analysis of campaigns materials, as well as semi-directed interviews with campaign managers

 - An analysis of voter behavior through online pre- and post-election panel surveys

 - A series of laboratory experiments designed to complement the analyses of the two first components